 Land use planning is essential for any development project to make sure that no resources are wasted and that the land isn’t used improperly.
-When land use planning is performed correctly, it should be able to help developers conserve the environmental, social, physical, and economical conditions in the immediate vicinity.
+When land-use planning is performed correctly, it should be able to help developers conserve the environmental, social, physical, and economic conditions in the immediate vicinity.

 The following article offers an extensive and detailed guide on land use planning and the benefits that it can provide to any development project.

 What is Land Use Planning?

 Land use planning is a type of regulation process that designates future use of land as well as any structure that’s going to be built on the land.
 During land use planning, urban land will be identified and classified by analyzing the social and economic needs of the surrounding population in accordance with the characteristics of a given city or municipality.

 The main goal of land use planning is to make sure that land resources are efficiently utilized for any kind of land use activity, which could include anything from residential uses to agricultural uses.
 The use of the land must adhere to the development goals or vision that the city has.

 This process can also be used to identify the location and amount of land that’s needed to implement a wide variety of different economic and social policies, plans, projects, and programs.
 While taking the development goals and objectives into account, land use planning will also analyze the physical conditions of the land to make sure that the project can be adequately supported now and in the future.
 If the development of a certain project is going to create significant issues with the surrounding environment, these problems should be caught and addressed during the land use planning process.
 The point of land use planning is to make sure that the land can continue to be used for generations to come even after development has occurred.